Vicken-Ghoubiguian/time_calculous_with_Flask_restx/README.md

 python3 -m venv <the_name_of_your_virtual_environment>
 ```

+You have to activate now your virtual environment for the first time using the command bellow :

 ````bash
 source <the_name_of_your_virtual_environment>/bin/activate
 ```

+Then you have now to install of PyPi packages using the command bellow :

 ````bash
 pip3 install -r requirements.txt
 ```

-Then, your virtual environment is ready.
+To finish, your virtual environment is ready.
 To activate it, you have to activate it using the command bellow :

 ````bash
 source <the_name_of_your_virtual_environment>/bin/activate
 ```

+Precision :

 <a name="useful_links"></a>
 ## Useful links